Running slow or frozen on Mesa 3 Windows or Mesa 2

 9 Nov 2016

-If the Mesa 2 is running slow or is frozen (such as at a blank black screen), some possible causes and solutions are as follows.
+If a Mesa 3 Windows or Mesa 2 unit is running slow or is frozen (such as at a blank black screen), some possible causes and solutions are as follows.

 Microsoft may be automatically downloading or installing an update which can cause an unexpected delay while booting Windows 10.

 Press Windows+Power on the keypad.
 Similar to using Ctrl-Alt-Del on a desktop PC, hold the bottom-left hardware Start (Windows logo) button while then also briefly pressing the bottom-right hardware Power button.
 A blue screen will appear which provides several options to help diagnose the issue (such as using Task Manager) or to just restart the system.